 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.
-Our Data Protection Officer Oliver Perkins, can be contacted at email@example.com, regarding any queries you have regarding data security.
+You can contact Reverse Rett’s Data Protection Officer at email@example.com regarding any concerns or queries you have regarding data security.

 Links to other websites

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 You may request details of personal information which we hold about you under the Data Protection Act 1998 and under GDPR regulations.
 In particular, you have the following rights with regard to the data we hold on you:

 - The right of access – you have the right to obtain from Reverse Rett information regarding whether your data is being processed, access to your personal data, and other supplementary information

 - The right to rectification – if any of the data we hold on you is inaccurate or incomplete, we will rectify and amend where necessary

 - The right to erasure – if you no longer wish for Reverse Rett to hold or process your data, you may request for us to erase your records

 - The right to restrict processing – you may request that we no longer process your data

 - The right to data portability – by submitting a subject access request to firstname.lastname@example.org